prog-1/fractals-2/README.md

 2. Implement a program that draws a [Sierpiński triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) fractal using the [Chaos game](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game) method:

-   1. Take three points in a plane to form a triangle.
+   1. Take three points on the plane to form a triangle.
-   2. Randomly select any point inside the triangle and consider that your current position.
+   2. Randomly select any point inside the triangle and consider it your current position.
    3. Randomly select any one of the three vertex points.
    4. Move half the distance from your current position to the selected vertex.
    5. Plot the current position.